You Me at Six

-You Me at Six are an English rock band from Weybridge, Surrey.
-The band consists of lead singer Josh Franceschi, guitarists Max Helyer and Chris Miller, bassist Matt Barnes and drummer Daniel Flint.
+You Me at Six were an English rock band from Weybridge, Surrey.
+The band consisted of lead singer Josh Franceschi, guitarists Max Helyer and Chris Miller, bassist Matt Barnes and drummer Daniel Flint.
 Formed in 2004, the name for the group originated as an abbreviation for the group making Friday night plans after a concert.
-The band has released seven studio albums and one live album.
+The band released eight studio albums and one live album.

 The group achieved initial success in 2008 with the release of their debut album, Take Off Your Colours, which included the singles "Save It for the Bedroom", "Finders Keepers" and "Kiss and Tell", with the latter two peaking at number 33 and number 42 respectively in the UK Singles Chart.
 Their second album Hold Me Down (2010) debuted at number five in the UK, while their third album Sinners Never Sleep (2011) peaked at number 3, was certified Gold, and spawned the band's fifth top 50 single "Loverboy".
-Their fourth album Cavalier Youth (2014) debuted at number one and featured the singles Lived a Lie and Room to Breathe.
+Their fourth album Cavalier Youth (2014) debuted at number one and featured the singles "Lived a Lie" and "Room to Breathe".
 Their fifth album Night People released to mixed reviews in 2017.
-Their next album VI was released in 2018, followed by their seventh studio album SUKAPUNCH which gave the band their second number one album in March 2021.
+Their next album VI was released in 2018, followed by their seventh studio album Suckapunch which gave the band their second number one album in March 2021.
+In 2023, their eighth album Truth Decay was released.